 3.)
 Make a series of raster calculations using the variables gathered from the metadata file, information from the NDVI layer, and bands 10 and 11.

-The images above serve as a good example.
-Having access to land surface temperatures can be hugely beneficial for the agricultural industry.
+The images above serve as a good example of the value land surface temperature data can deliver to the agricultural industry.
 The top image shows a region of fields in the central valley of California.
-The blue fields could be areas that were recently heavily watered/flooded, or areas that have a lot of vegetation.
 By using the tool I created, users can quickly create a land surface temperature raster visualizing fields that might be suffering drought stress or fields that are being over watered.

 The tool is capable of calculating the following products: NDISI (Normalized Difference Impervious Surface Index), MNDWI (Modified Normalized Difference Water Index), NDVI (Normalized Difference Vegetation Index), and LST (Land Surface Temperature).

-After doing the process manually a number of times, I started writing the python script as an ArcPy tool:
+After doing the process manually a number of times, I started writing the python script as an ArcGIS pro tool:

 As shown above, the tool will need a path to the folder holding the Landsat 8 bands and metadata.
 Optionally, it will also take a mask geometry.
 It is best to mask the rasters to the area of interest before the tool is run, or by using the mask option within the tool itself.
-I have included an empty polygon feature class for quick polygon creation within the folder (see zip of "MaskFeature_Sample.gdb").
-This can be found on the tool's github page.
-The LST raster will be in degrees Celsius.
+I have included an empty polygon feature class for quick polygon creation within the folder (see zip of "MaskFeature_Sample.gdb") on the github page.
+The output LST raster will be in degrees Celsius.
 The output names will appear as: 'LST_184457GMT_20200403', which stands for 'Land Surface Temperature_Time Image Acquired in GMT_Date Acquired'